robinmamie/machine_learning/project2/Result_documentation.md

 STEP = 0.01
 ```

+**Threshold to the accuracy of 0.01**

 F1 0.819, secondary : 0.901

 best foreground_threshold value : 0.5400000000000003

 Given best threshold average number of missclasified tiles : 62.64

+**Threshold to the accuracy of 0.001**
+best foreground_threshold value : 0.535
+Given best threshold average number of missclasified tiles : 58.29

+F1 0.820	Secondary 0.901